michaelahern/homebridge-airthings/README.md

 Air Pressure Sensors are implemented using a custom HomeKit service that is supported by some third-party HomeKit apps, including [Eve](https://www.evehome.com/en-us/eve-app) and [Home+](https://hochgatterer.me/home+/).
 Air Pressure Sensors are not natively supported by Apple HomeKit and therefore not visible in the Apple Home app.

-### Carbon Dioxide (CO2)
+### Carbon Dioxide (CO₂)

 Carbon Dioxide Sensors are supported and implemented using standard Apple-defined services.
-The Carbon Dioxide Detected threshold is ≥1000 ppm.
+The Carbon Dioxide Detected threshold is ≥1000 ppm by default and customizable via the co2DetectedThreshold configuration property.

 ### Temperature & Humidity